-I am honored to have ghost-written and co-written over many nonfiction books, from memoir to business, inspirational and motivational, on health and parenting, race relations, and psychology.
+I am honored to have ghost-written and co-written many nonfiction books, from memoir to business, inspirational and motivational, on health and parenting, race relations, and psychology.
 My clients are professionals (doctors, psychologists, professional athletes, public relations) who want to write a book because they have important information to convey, or a story they want to share, but do not consider themselves writers.
-The ghost-writing process depends on the client's capabilities and how much they can accomplish themselves.
-I can step in to interview you for the book, use any papers, presentations, or audio recordings that you give me, or I can assist you as you write and make your writing resonate.
+My ghost-writing process depends on the client's capabilities and how much they can accomplish themselves.
+I can step in to interview you for the book, use any papers, presentations, or audio recordings that you have, or I can assist you as you write and make your writing resonate.
 Other ghost-writers might have a set fee for coming up with a book, but I don't like to over-charge if I can do it for less in billing by the hour.
-My goal is to get your voice right and get the book you want written out on the market, whether through a traditional publisher or self-publishing.
+My goal is to get your voice and story right, and get the book you want written out on the market, whether through a traditional publisher if possible, or indie-publishing.